Mythic - iOS App design

 Process

-Once I completed market research for the app, met with our co-founders and CTO and created a user flow mapping out the app’s main pages, the app’s structure focused on a structure of 3 main pages: a Discover tab to help users discover new 3w3m content and comic content, a Feed tab to interact with comic artists and a Library tab for users to save their content and create their ‘comic collection’.
-Once we had this structure, I was able to create a feature design schedule to map with engineering’s timeline.
-I first designed the app’s Discover feed, knowing that I would need to incorporate content pages in this process as well, and that there would be complexity in designing for different releases and different types of comic publishers.
+As a result of the above design discovery phase, after collaboration with Mythic’s co-founders and CTO, I created a user flow mapping out the app’s main pages.
+The app’s structure focused on 3 main pages: a Discover tab to help users discover new 3w3m releases and comic content, a Feed tab to interact with comic artists and a Library tab for users to save comic releases and create their ‘comic collection’.

 Iteration

-IA Structures and UX Complexity:
+IA Structures and UX Complexity

 Visual Design Iteration